Ign0reLee/Ign0reLee/README.md

 </div>

-- 🔭 I'm a MSc student/candidate at Catholic University of Korea, Computer Vision and Machine Intelligence LAB(CVMI).
+- 🔭 I'm a MSc student at Catholic University of Korea, Computer Vision and Machine Intelligence LAB(CVMI).
 - 🌱 My current interests lie in the field of computer vision and machine learning.
 <!--
 - 👯 I’m looking to collaborate on ...